eme64/blog/_posts/2026-01-13-Reductions.md

 **Vectorizing Reductions**

-While we can get speedups for reductions using multiple threads, we can also use our CPU's SIMD vector registers, which open parallelism within a single thread.
+While we can get speedups for reductions using multiple threads, we can also use our CPU's SIMD vector registers, which allows for parallelism within a single thread.

 Let's look at the sum over an array of ints.
 Below, I show the C2 intermediate representation of the loop.
 We initialize our `sum` variable with a `0`, and in each iteration, we add a new value `v` (the i'th array element) to our `sum`.
 But this is a completely sequential implementation of our sum, and the execution time would be dominated by the latency of the sequential reduction chain.
-In an attempt to optimimize, we could unroll the loop (e.g. by a factor of 4):
+In an attempt to optimize, we could unroll the loop (e.g. by a factor of 4):

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/d18da4c6-eebb-4d2c-8172-19d19f765ed5" />